ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 The Experience Multiple is 50.

-## Balls of Yak Cheese x 20
+## Balls of Yak Cheese × 20

 Each of these balls of cheese are four inches across and weigh half a pound.
 Once the cheese cut, it will last for three days before it becomes dry and inedible.
 Once the cheese has been eaten for three consecutive days, then for every day that it continues to be eaten improves EN by +5 effective only for determining Natural Healing an recovering from infection.